All Episodes

 And for Trump and Epstein, it was models.

-He's not gonna get away with it.
+He's not going to get away with it.

-This is the public is hooked on this.
+The public is hooked on this.

 It's like the Charlie Cook shooting.